Understanding SC 3.3.8 – Accessible Authentication Method (Minimum)

 |

-Understanding SC 3.3.8 – Accessible Authentication Method (Minimum)
+Understanding SC 3.3.8 – Accessible Authentication (Minimum)

 A cognitive function test (such as remembering a password or solving a puzzle) is not required for any step in an authentication process unless that step provides at least one of the following: AlternativeAnother authentication method that does not rely on a cognitive function test.
 MechanismA mechanism is available to assist the user in completing the cognitive function test.
 Object RecognitionThe…